alextoughg/alextoughg.github.io/_pages/teaching.md

 nav: true
 ---

-Spanish for Beginners, University of Toronto, 2019-2020 Introduction to Python for its application in the digital humanities and linguistic research, Summer 2019
+*Spanish for Beginners*, University of Toronto, 2019-2020

+*Introduction to Python for its application in the digital humanities and linguistic research, University of Toronto*, Summer 2019